Dexdezdes/COMP0016_2026_Team14_AvatarForms/README.md

 ```

 ### 2. Import the github project into Visual Studio
-Just choose clone from github and paste the url of this repository.
+Clone from github and paste the url of this repository.

 ### 3. Set Up Python Environment
 In the AvatarFormsApp directory just below the AvatarForms root folder